 Unreal Development: Alexandre Pina, Marchino Manga & Ralph McCoy

-Capture Mode Development & Unreal Consultant: Iraj Montasham
+Capture Mode Development and Unreal Consultant: Iraj Montasham

-Animation, Cinematography & Film VFX : Carlos Minozzi
+Animation, Cinematography and Film VFX : Carlos Minozzi

 Additional Cinematography: Alexandre Pina